 Second, the Eastern Gate of Jerusalem is not the same one that Jesus rode through in His triumphal entry.
 The modern Eastern Gate was not constructed until centuries after the time of Christ.
 The original gate that Nehemiah built (and possibly dating to the time of Solomon) is underground, below the current gate, as documented by archaeologist James Fleming in 1969.
 It was through the lower gate (now underground) that Jesus would have entered Jerusalem in AD 30.

 Third, the temple that Ezekiel sees in chapters 40–47 is not the same temple that Jesus was in, and the Jerusalem he describes is quite different from the Old City of Jerusalem that we know of today.
-The millennial temple (the third temple) measured in Ezekiel is significantly larger than the first two temples, and the Jerusalem of the millennium will have twelve gates, not eight (Ezekiel 48:30–35).
+The millennial temple measured in Ezekiel is significantly larger than the temples of Solomon and Zerubbabel, and the Jerusalem of the millennium will have twelve gates, not eight (Ezekiel 48:30–35).

 Finally, and most importantly, the “prince” in Ezekiel 46 is not the Messiah.
 Rather, he is the overseer of Jerusalem during the millennial kingdom.
 He is not Jesus, but he serves under Jesus’ authority.
 We know that this prince is not the Lord because he must make a sin offering for himself as well as the people: “On that day the prince is to provide a bull as a sin offering for himself and for all the people of the land” (Ezekiel 45:22).
 Whoever the prince is, he is a man with a sin nature that must be atoned for.